May 24, 2016

 Inspect your bow.
 Scrutinize the limbs for cracks, bulges, nicks and twists.
 Carefully unstring the bow if you find any imperfections.
 Check any metal parts for signs of corrosion or rust.
 Look over the bowstring for fraying or tattered strands.

 Check the cams.
 Bows come in single cam and double cam.
-Single cam bows (ones with one teardrop shaped cam) require less maintenance, while dual cam bows (both cams are shaped like a teardrop) require timing checks.
-Because both cams in a dual cam system are rotating at the same time, to achieve maximum performance (arrow speed and accuracy), the timing should be checked by a qualified technician.
+Single cam bows (ones with one teardrop shape cam) require less maintenance, while dual cam bows (both cams are like a teardrop) require timing checks.
+Because both cams in a dual cam system are rotating at the same time, to achieve maximum performance (arrow speed and accuracy), check the timing by a qualified technician.
 Over time, the stretching of the bowstring and cables will affect the timing.
 Cams should be inspected to see that they are straight, aligned and oiled at least once a year.

 Wax your bowstring.
 Properly waxed bowstrings and cables always will have a tacky feeling.
 Use a piece of leather or wax wacker to ensure the inner fibers of the bowstring have been waxed appropriately.

 A good tuneup will also include inspecting the rest to ensure it is level.